cysouw/graphicalgrammar/text/german.md

 # PART II: German-speaking traditions {.unnumbered}

-# Origins of syntactic analysis
+# New approaches of syntax

 ## A mostly forgotten tradition